inssia/TEE-RecSys/README.md

 - `mappings.pkl`
 - `relevance_estimator.pt`

 This is the partitioned model.
 To update the TEE relevance_estimator model, you will have to copy the new `relevance_estimator.pt` into the tee_server/model_weights directory.
+To run the scorer locally, create a new directory called app/model and copy `relevance_estimator.pt` into that.
+This is because tee_scorer assumes it is running in a cloud env.

 ### Step 3: Run the Scorer Model Locally